LMacrini/tokiponakeyboard/README.md

 ### Compound glyphs

-The linja pona 4.2 font uses OpenType features to dynamically compose compound glyphs.
+The nasin nanpa font uses OpenType features to dynamically compose compound glyphs.
 This means that you can create compound glyphs from any two words.
 To create a compound glyph you simply need to slide from one glyph to the next:

  ![](other/images/compound-glyphs.gif)